A guide how to plant roses to gain thriving results

 All you have to do is to put the plant together with the inset in a water bath for few minutes.
 This will accelerate the dissolving process of the insets in the ground.

-As every rose, plant roses with special packages in an about 2 feet wide and 2 feet deep planting hole, with the graft union situated slightly below the soil level.
+As every rose, plant roses with special packages in an about 2 feet wide and 2 feet deep planting hole, with the graft union located slightly below the soil level.

 Proceed as I explained it before with potted roses.

-These roses sometimes can be nice.
-Although they are bulk stock and you mostly do not know what you get, the results can be satisfying.
-The clue is to check the plants carefully when you buy them.
+Although I will not recommend buying "bagged" roses, these flowers can sometimes grow nice.
+While the plants are bulk stock and you mostly do not know what you get, the results can be satisfying.
+The clue is to inspect the plants carefully when you buy them.

-The planting process for the packaged roses will be the same as in my guide about planting bare root roses.
+The planting process for the packaged roses will be the same as for planting bare root roses.